HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/importing-collision.md

 Now you can click `Convert` button and wait.

-Next, you'll need to unpack original level's file which is located in the root of .cpk file (for example: <code style="color: green;">#ghz200.ar.00</code>).
+Next, you'll need to unpack original level's file which is located in the root of .cpk file (for example: `#ghz200.ar.00`).
 Unpack it with `HedgeArcPack`, and drop your collision file.
-Open <code style="color: green;">"Terrain.stg.xml"</code>, find `RigidBodyContainer`, and paste here your collision's name without the extension and save it.
+Open `Terrain.stg.xml`, find `RigidBodyContainer`, and paste here your collision's name without the extension and save it.
+You can also enable `Collision Render` to see your collision in-game.

 ![Rigid Body Container](assets/importing-collision/rigid_body_container.png)

-By the way, you can turn on Collision Render to see your collision in-game.

 Pack this archive using `HedgeArcPack` and drop it in your mod's folder.